pony-edn/edn/README.md

 # PONY-EDN

-pony-edn is a Pony implementation of the EDN (extensible data notation) format.
+Pony-edn is a Pony implementation of the EDN (extensible data notation) format.

-This library is heavily influenced by the [go-edn library](https://github.com/go-edn/edn).
+This library is heavily influenced by the [pony json package](https://github.com/ponylang/ponyc/blob/master/packages/json/json.pony) and the [go-edn library](https://github.com/go-edn/edn).

 ## Status